Quantutorial – Linear Regression

 Coefficient Of Determination (r²)

-Okay let me explain to you those strange symbols to you first.
+Now it’s time to talk about r-squared.
+First let me explain to you those strange symbols to you first.
 SE stands for squared error.
-The y with the little roof over it stands for the best fit or regression line on the scatter above.
+The y with the little roof over it stands for the best fit or the regression line on the scatter above.
+You know – the one we just calculated? 😉

 Finally the y with the little line above it stands for ‘the mean of the ys’, which refers to the black line on the plot above (step 4 in our m equation above).
 And all we’re going to do is to compare the accuracy of that black line with the accuracy of the blue best fit line.
+Which of course gives us r-squared.
 See, that wasn’t so hard!

 Now that you understand the basic concept let’s look at a few example values of r².
 What we already know is that the range we’re going to be dealing with is 0 to 1.
 If r² = 0.8 then the product of the division must be 0.2, right?
 Which in turn would mean for example that the SE of the best fit would be 2, and the SE of the mean of the ys would be 10.